Government expresses reservations as Cop30 deal agreed after bitter standoff

 Insiders told the Guardian the talks came close to foundering on Friday, after a hectic few weeks in Brazil that began with a summit of world leaders, held by Brazil’s president Lula da Silva and attended by about 50 heads or deputy heads of state.

-High-level ministers from Jamaica, Cuba and Mauritius all spoke there of the devastating impact of hurricane Melissa.
-“We did not create this crisis, but we refuse to stand as victims,” said Matthew Samuda, the country’s economic growth minister.”
+High-level ministers from Jamaica, Cuba and Mauritius all spoke there of the devastating impact of Hurricane Melissa.
+“We did not create this crisis, but we refuse to stand as victims,” said Matthew Samuda, Jamaica’s economic growth minister.”

 UN secretary-general António Guterres warned of temperature rises that would “push ecosystems past irreversible tipping points, expose billions to unliveable conditions, and amplify threats to peace and security”.